 Need something extremely portable?
 This grab-and-go booster seat can easily fit in a purse or bag.
 It won’t weigh you down, either.

 This is a backless booster seat that meets all safety standards.
 It’s NHTSA-approved as a booster seat and is safe for use in cars.

-This is designed for children who are 4 years old and up who weigh between 40 and 120 pounds.
+This is designed for 4 years old and up who weigh between 40 and 120 pounds.

 Fits Virtually Anywhere

 This is a great option for an on-the-go booster seat.
 It’s incredibly compact, so it can easily be stashed in your car as a spare or slipped into a purse.

 This booster seat weighs in at less than 2 pounds and won’t put a damper on your traveling.
 It’s even small and light enough to slip into your child’s belongings.
 This will ensure the booster seat is wherever your child is, should your traveling group split up.

 NHTSA-Approved and Meets All Safety Standards